saltyorg/docs/docs/apps/autoscan.md

 ### A-Train

-Autoscan can monitor Google Drive changes via a trigger called "Bernard".
+Autoscan can monitor **Google Drive** changes via a trigger called "Bernard".
 The code behind Bernard can sometimes get out of sync with the state of Google Drive and miss things, so now we are using A-Train.

 **IMPORTANT**:
 You only need to set this up if you are planning to add media to **Google Drive** directly, *outside* the usual Radarr/Sonarr channels, or if you are monitoring a Shared Drive where new media appears outside those channels.
 If you are not planning to do that, you can skip this portion of the setup.

 **IMPORTANT**:
-A-Train does not support any other rclone backend [like, for example, Dropbox].
-It is **Google Drive** specific.
+A-Train does not support anything other than **Google Drive**, as it uses the Google Drive API to do its work.

 "A-Train" is a rewrite of the Bernard concepts, and is currently available as a second docker image as part of Sandbox.
 It will likely be integrated into autoscan at some point in the future.